philips-software/cogito/workspaces/cogito-mobile/user-stories.md

 - New Identity: When succesfull go back to HomeScreen
 - Home Screen: Make new identity the active one?
 - Home Screen: Show name of new as active identity

-## As a user I can scan a QR code, so I can set up a connection to start using my identity

-In order to use a digital identity the user needs to connect it to an application to actually be able to use it.
-It needs to set up a connection (Telepath).
-It uses a QR code in order to do that.
-The mobile application needs to have access to the camera and be able to scan and read a QR code and navigate to the URL that is in the QR code.

-## As a developer I want an icon for the mobile application, so that users can easily identify the mobile application on their phone

-Add an icon for the application and take note of the name it shows on the mobile device

 ## As a developer I want to make sure the back button works properly, so that it will improve the experience of the users when navigating the app